 One of my absolute favorite accessories are Cricut pens.
 When I got my Cricut Explore, I didn’t realize it could, in addition to cutting and scoring, also write!
 My absolute favorite use for this to address cards and letters.
-Last year I used my Cricut Explore for addressing Christmas Cards, so I knew I needed to do the same for the boys’ birthday invitations!
-Which brings me to my project for today — addressing birthday invitations using the Cricut Explore!
+Last year I used my Cricut Explore for addressing Christmas Cards and it worked out great!